mesh_writer#

 Pipelinewhen the sink is attached viaPipeline.write().- Parameters:

-relative_path(index)method, the sink will use it to resolve naming placeholders.
+relative_path(index),run_id(index), ormesh_name(index, seq)methods, the sink will use them to resolve naming placeholders.

 - physicsnemo_curator.domains.mesh.sinks.mesh_writer.logger#